-КРІ Census at the end of the year %
+KPI Census at the end of the year %

 Employees 1387 93%

 Non Employees 106 7%

 TOTAL 1493 100%

+STANDARD DISCLOSURE

-NDARD DISCLOSURE 2021 RESPONSE 102-9 Supply chain The following steps outline Bally's process for the production and delivery of goods: Supply chain Planning and designing the inventory and manufacturing processes; - Manufacturing materials sourcing; - Internal and external manufacturing, assembling parts and testing; Packaging and shipment management; - Transporting and delivering finished goods to retailer/e-commerce; - Customer service and returns control.
-We have implemented a flexible sourcing model, adapting our supply chair to meet the required volume thresholds while maintaining long-lasting and trusted relationships with our main suppliers.
-In order to work optimally from a procurement point of view, our aim is to establish a well-defined production footprint that takes advantage of the flexibility and know- how of the European supplier industry, accompanied by a strategic supply base in more competitive areas.
+102-9 Supply chain The following steps outline Bally's process for the production and delivery of goods:

+- Planning and designing the inventory and manufacturing processes; - Manufacturing materials sourcing; - Internal and external manufacturing, assembling parts and testing; - Packaging and shipment management; - Transporting and delivering finished goods to retailer/e-commerce; - Customer service and returns control.

+We have implemented a flexible sourcing model, adapting our supply chain to meet the required volume thresholds while maintaining long-lasting and trusted relationships with our main suppliers.
+In order to work optimally from a procurement point of view, our aim is to establish a well-defined production footprint that takes advantage of the flexibility and knowhow of the European supplier industry, accompanied by a strategic supply base in more competitive areas.
 We have focused our efforts on improving the efficiency of in-house production at our Caslano factory, allowing us to keep more production in Switzerland.
-And the recent introductior of new suppliers has allowed us to continuously improve the quality and conditions of supply.
-We work diligently with all suppliers to ensure they meet the highest ethical standards for labor, health and safety, and the environment.
+And the recent introduction of new suppliers has allowed us to continuously improve the quality and conditions of supply.
+We work diligently with all suppliers to ensure they meet the highest ethical standards for labor, health and safety, and the

 In 2021 we reduced the impact of our B2B transportation by sourcing materials as locally as possible to where they are processed.
-Our mair areas of focus for this new local sourcing model have been in Europear and Mediterranean countries.
+Our main areas of focus for this new local sourcing model have been in European and Mediterranean countries.
 In Chinese mainland, we have also reduced our carbon footprint by sourcing and producing within the region to avoid needlessly flying products between Chinese mainland and Europe.

 Our global logistics platform has been developed to provide a high degree of operational efficiency.
-Primary warehouses in Switzerland and Chinese mainland are outsourced and handle orders according to a "pick and pack" technique for stores in Australia, Chinese mainland, Europe, Malaysia Singapore and the United States.
+Primary warehouses in Switzerland and Chinese mainland are outsourced and handle orders according to a "pick and pack" technique for stores in Australia, Chinese mainland, Europe, Malaysia, Singapore and the United States.
 Warehouses perform value-added services, including quality control, labeling and tracing.
-We also have strategically located regional hubs in Australia, Chinese mainland, Japan Malaysia, Singapore and the United States.
-These warehouses are now a outsourced.
-Matching demand and production in early stages allows u to cross-dock products from central distribution centers in Switzerland or Chinese mainland through regional hubs to stores, with shortened storage time and reduced handling of goods.
+We also have strategically located regional hubs in Australia, Chinese mainland, Japan, Malaysia, Singapore and the United States.
+These warehouses are now all outsourced.
+Matching demand and production in early stages allows us to cross-dock products from central distribution centers in Switzerland or Chinese mainland through regional hubs to stores, with shortened storage time and reduced handling of goods.

 Our new distribution model, including new inventory pooling and allocation methods, has led to a decrease in stock segregation, allowing us to buy more efficiently and therefore lower our impact.

-102-10 During 2020 there were no significant changes relating to operations, to Significant changes the Bally Group's supplier location, structure or supplier relationships. to the organization The shareholder completed the recapitalization of the Group, injecting
+102-10 Significant changes to the organization and its supply chain During 2020 there were no significant changes relating to operations, to the Bally Group's supplier location, structure or supplier relationships.
+The shareholder completed the recapitalization of the Group, injecting additional cash in 2020.

+ORGANIZATIONAL PROFILE